 Description of the Major.
-Westmont's engineering program grants a General Engineering degree with an emphasis on mechanical Engineering.
-The emphasis on Mechanical Engineering provides the largest set of possibilities for specialization, job opportunities, and graduate school options.
+Westmont's engineering program grants a General Engineering degree.
+The General Engineering degreeprovides the largest set of possibilities for specialization, job opportunities, and graduate school options.

-Distinctive Features.
+$oldsymbol{D}$ istinctive Features.
 Westmont Engineering is built on three